-If the Priory is where the Prior resides, then the Theory is where God resides
+If a Priory is where a Prior resides, then a Theory is where a God resides

 Do not disturb!
 Philosopher at work!